 Since this one might take some time, you should start as soon as you know you’re shipping your vehicle.
 You need to gather all your ownership and insurance paperwork for the transport driver to prove the car is yours to move.
-You’ll also need to prove the car is insured, though the transport company should have insurance policies that cover your vehicle on the road.
+You’ll also need to prove the car or truck is insured, though the transport company just like A1 Auto Transport should have insurance policies that cover your vehicle on the road.

 Here’s a shortlist of some documents you might need for the transport: